 9 Board Game Ideas for 2-Year-Olds

-1) Monkey Around is an interactive board game that will encourage social skills, communication, and gross motor skill development, while engaging and bonding with your child.
+1) Monkey Around is an interactive board game that will encourage social skills, communication, and gross motor development, while engaging and bonding with you.
 It has a variety of challenges that range from making a silly face to catching the banana bean bag.

-2) Bunny Bedtime is a simple board game that introduces kids to the concept of rolling a dice and moving a bunny across a board.
+2) Bunny Bedtime is a simple board game that introduces kids to the concept of rolling a dice and moving a pawn across a board.
 It focuses on different activities that the bunny has to complete before bedtime.
+While playing kids work on helping the bunny make decisions about his routine.

-3) First Orchard is a cooperative game, which means that players work as a team instead of competing against each other to win the game.
+3) First Orchard is a cooperative game, which means that players work as a team instead of competing against each other to win.
 The goal of the game is to collect all the fruits into the basket before the bird walks across the path and reaches it.
 Kids practice turn-taking, following directions, matching colors, patience, and persistence while working together.

-6) Little Observation encourages a quick reaction time and teaches color recognition.
-To play: roll the two dice, and see who can find a butterfly with the two matching colors.
+6) Little Observation teaches color recognition and encourages a quick reaction time.
+To play: roll the two dice, and see who can find a butterfly with the two matching colors first.

 7) Petting Zoo is a tactile matching game.
 To play: spin the spinner and feel the texture the spinner lands on, then reach into the barn to find the animal with the matching texture.
 This game works on matching, turn-taking, following directions, and stereognosis, which is the ability to perceive and recognize an object through senses other than vision (think, reaching in your pocket and knowing a coin is a quarter and not a dime).

-9) All the blocks are different rooms in the house.
+9) Where’s Bear comes with 6 nesting blocks and a wooden bear.
+Each block represents a different rooms in the house.
 Hide Bear in one of the rooms, and ask your child to find him.
 There are also hidden pictures at the top of each block.
 Searching for hidden pictures encourages attention, visual perception, and communication.